 For TRIP, you can enroll at any time.
-Before-tax, and if needed, after-tax, payroll contributions will be taken as soon as administratively possible to pay for your transit and/or parking pass, which must be purchased online.
+Before tax, and if needed, after-tax, payroll contributions will be taken as soon as administratively possible to pay for your transit and/or parking pass, which must be purchased online.

-Once enrolled, you can obtain information about your account on Your Benefits ResourcesTM:
+Once enrolled, you can obtain information about your account on Your Benefits ResourcesTM though Total Comp @ Citi at www.totalcomponline.com, available from the Citi intranet and the Internet.

-- Visit Total Comp @ Citi at www.totalcomponline.com; click Spending Accounts under Health & Welfare Benefits. - Go directly to Your Benefits ResourcesTM at http://resources.hewitt.com/citigroup.

 Contributions to the spending accounts from your pay will be available as follows: